-Inspectors were satisfied that there was a clearly defined management structure that identified the lines of authority and accountability.
+The inspector was satisfied that there was a clearly defined management structure that identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
+He is also person in charge for two other centres in the locality.
 He was knowledgeable about the requirements of the Regulations and Standards.
-He will be supported in his role by the regional manager and a deputy team leader.
+He will be supported in his role by the team leader and a deputy team leader.